Infant-Early Childhood Mental Health

 IECMH Statewide Tour report

-In the summer and fall of 2023, HCA’s IECMH team conducted 10 listening sessions with 96 behavioral health providers across the state, in order to better understand barriers and potential solutions to improving access to quality IECMH services.
-Through the listening sessions, providers elevated seven core themes:
+In 2023, HCA’s IECMH team hosted 10 listening sessions with 96 behavioral health providers across Washington.
+We asked about barriers and solutions to improving access to IECMH services.
+Providers raised seven key themes:

 - Mental health assessment for young children